2021 Brood X Cicadas Have Emerged: When Will It End?

+It is that time of year, once again.
+The sound of cicadas chirping away in the trees around your home.
+This year it is a little more chirping than we are all used to as trillions of cicadas are appearing in eastern and midwestern US states, emerging after 17 years below the ground.
 Some folks like the ‘singing’, others find it an interminable and bothersome nuisance.
 Whether you are pro or con in your thinking about cicadas, there are many misconceptions about these not so little critters.
-Below, we’ve gathered a few facts the we hope will clear the air a bit.
+Below, we’ve gathered a few facts we hope will clear the air a bit.

-First, a look at the 17-year cicadas we all talk about.
-Genus Magi cicada.
-There are three species of the 17- year cicada.
-They last emerged in 2007 and will return in the year 2024.
-They currently reside at least eight inches down in the soil surrounding your home.
+First, a look at the 17-year cicadas we are all talking about- BROOD X. They last emerged in 2004, and trillions of them have returned in 2021.
+When the Brood X cicada last emerged in 2004, it left billions of baby cicadas behind.
+Periodical cicadas, as they are known, spend most of their lives underground, they go at least eight inches to the soil.
 Their emergence is controlled genetically.
-When soil temperatures at a depth of eight inches reaches the correct level in 2024, they will appear once again.
+When soil temperatures at a depth of eight inches reach the correct level, they will appear once again every 17 years.

 The chirping or ‘singing’ you hear is the male’s mating call.
 It can be quite loud and is very effective in attracting female cicadas!